-- Reduce the risk of substance use and substance use disorder, including through education and steps to prevent injury in the workplace;
+- reduce the risk of substance misuse1 and SUD, including through education and steps to prevent injury in the workplace;

-The benefits of recovery-ready workplaces to employers, employees, and the broader public are enormous – reducing turnover, improving productivity, reducing health care costs, expanding the labor force, and promoting overall worker well-being and recovery.
-Employers adopting such policies also help to ameliorate societal stigma and misunderstanding by fostering a culture in which substance use disorder is recognized as a health condition and individuals in or seeking recovery are welcomed and supported in the workplace.
+Employers, employees, customers, and society all benefit from recovery-ready workplace policies.
+Among the benefits are an expanded labor force, increased worker well-being, decreased turnover, improved productivity, and reduced health care costs.
+Employers adopting such policies help to reduce societal stigma and misunderstanding by fostering a culture in which SUD is recognized as a treatable health condition from which one can recovery, and people in or seeking recovery are welcomed and supported in the workplace.

-- Developing and implementing innovative approaches for recruiting and creating employment opportunities for people in or seeking recovery, such as second-chance and supported employment models (like Individual Placement and Support) for people with or in recovery from substance use disorder;
+- Develop and implement innovative approaches for recruiting and onboarding people in or seeking recovery, such as second-chance and supported employment models (such as Individual Placement and Support) for people who have SUD or are in recovery from it;

-- Leveraging tax credits, bonding programs, and partnerships (e.g., with treatment, recovery support, and workforce organizations; problem-solving courts; and other public or private entities) to facilitate the identification and onboarding of people with or in recovery from substance use disorder and/or to meet the needs of current employees affected by addiction to alcohol or other drugs;
+- Leverage tax credits, bonding programs, and partnerships (e.g., with treatment, recovery support, and workforce organizations; problem-solving courts; and other public or private entities) to employ people with or in recovery from SUD and/or to meet the needs of current employees with or in recovery from SUD;

-- Adopting explicit branding as a recovery-ready or recovery-friendly employer, communicating what that entails to current and prospective employees and the broader community;
+- Adopt explicit branding as recovery-ready or recovery-friendly/recovery-supportive employers, communicating what that designation means not only to current and prospective employees, but to customers, industry groups, and the broader community;

-- Establishing a team specifically responsible for overseeing efforts to become and remain a recovery-ready workplace; and,
+- Establish a team specifically responsible for leading efforts to become and remain a recovery-ready workplace; and,

-- Launching or accommodating peer support networks that may deploy recovery mentors or peer specialists and educators to their employees.
+- Launch or accommodate peer support networks that may deploy recovery mentors or peer specialists and educators in the workplace.